sharpenrocks/Sharpen/CONTRIBUTING.md

 👍🎉❤️ First of all a big **Thanks!** for your willingness to contribute! ❤️🎉👍

-Covering the whole C# evolution is a humongous task that cannot be carried by a single person.
+Covering the whole C# evolution is a humongous task that cannot be carried out by a single person.
 I am happy to see that you are interested in contributing. :-)

 The following is a set of guidelines for contributing to Sharpen.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.